v2south/BinBayes/README.md

       2.5%      97.5%
 -0.1418271  1.4581923
 ```
-Also, a kernal density estimate for item identified above could be plotted as:
+Also, a kernel density estimation for item identified above, which is the posterior distribution for the effect of experimental condition RD specific to item i020, could be plotted as:

 ```
 # Plot a kernel density estimate of the posterior density for the item identified above